-- Have students follow the directions on the Experiment and Record worksheet to complete their experiment. - Once the oven is built, students should place a S'more and the thermometer in the box and cover the top with plastic wrap (or plexiglass lid). - Place the box in direct sunlight (they may have to tilt the box so that there are no shadows inside).
-If it is a cloudy day, use a goose neck lamp with the 100 W bulb. - Ensure students use oven mitts when moving the plexiglass lid or removing items from the solar oven once exposed to the sun.
+- Have students follow the directions on the Experiment and Record worksheet to complete their experiment. - Once the oven is built, students should place a S'more and the thermometer in the box and cover the top with plastic wrap (or plexiglass lid). - Place the box in direct sunlight (students may have to tilt the box so that there are no shadows inside).
+If it is a cloudy day, use a gooseneck lamp with the 100 W bulb. - Assist students when measuring the temperature or removing items from the solar oven once exposed to the sun.
+Ensure safety measures are in place.